-The development of FRAS has evolved significantly over the past decade, with growing interest in combining biometric systems with AI-powered automation.
-Initially, facial recognition systems used basic classifiers and feature-based algorithms that worked well under controlled conditions but lacked robustness in real-world environments.
+The development of FRAS has evolved significantly over the past decade, with growing interest in combining biometric AI-powered automation. systems with Initially, facial recognition systems used classifiers basic and feature-based worked algorithms that well under controlled conditions but lacked robustness in real-world environments.